umich-hist-399/campus-histories/blurbs/michigan-dinners.md

 - Like many other traditions, Michigan Dinners ceased during [World War II](essays/world-war-two) and were never reinstated, but they went out with a bang (Williams 1995).

 - The 1939 Michigan Dinner is the last recorded.
 It was held to honor President Ruthven’s 10th year as head of the University.
-With over 3,500 people and a pageant with 1,000 members, it was the largest Michigan Dinner ever put on (“3500 Will Acclaim President Ruthven At Dinner Tonight” 1939).
+With over 3,500 people and a pageant with 1,000 members, it was the largest Michigan Dinner ever put on ("3500 Will Acclaim President Ruthven At Dinner Tonight" 1939).

 - Today, students have a much more casual opportunity to share a meal with professors through the "Take Your Professor or GSI to Lunch" program ("Students, Professors Share Free Lunch" 2003).